 Our client was an emerging biopharmaceutical company formed to commercialize a rare disease treatment in late-stage clinical trials.
 Essentially a startup, the company was scrambling to build the commercial operations and infrastructure needed to launch the treatment on an accelerated timeline and bring it to patients in need.

-About 6 months prior to the PDUFA date, Converge was engaged to conduct a Launch Readiness Assessment, to identify any risks that may have been missed.
-Our quick-moving and structured approach was designed to identify risks to and gaps in the launch preparations across the commercial supply chain, manufacturing, quality, sales & marketing, medical, IT, accounting, and finance functions.
+About 6 months prior to the PDUFA date, the company engaged Converge to conduct a Launch Readiness Assessment, to identify any risks that may have been missed.
+Our quick-moving and structured approach identifies risks to and gaps in the launch preparations across the commercial supply chain, manufacturing, quality, sales & marketing, medical, IT, accounting, and finance functions.

 The assessment resulted in the identification of several important gaps, along with recommendations for addressing each area’s specific needs.
 Converge worked closely with the client’s own Commercial and Operations teams to accelerate internal preparation while maintaining the original launch schedule.

 Working with the Converge Commercial Launch team

 To mitigate several critical risks, our Commercial Launch advisors helped the client form an integrated, cross-functional Launch Readiness Team with a mandate to ensure remediation and preparation in the time available.

 Together we developed a unified launch plan that highlighted the critical tasks and inter-dependencies across functions, and our team conducted Day 1 and Contingency Planning sessions to synchronize the steps involved in producing and distributing the product within hours of receiving approval.